On this page... (hide)

 In the original paper a number of examples of more or less successful visualization methods are given, viewed in terms of this model.
 One InfoVis application was considered: SequoiaView, a tool to visualize the contents of a hard disk, using cushion treemaps (vanwijk99).
 The popularity of this tool can be explained from the concrete and useful insights obtained, as well as the low costs in all respects associated with its application.

 When we consider InfoVis in general, we can also come to positive conclusions for almost all parameters, and hence predict a bright future for our field.
 The number of potential users is very large.
 Data in the form of tables, hierarchies, and networks is ubiquitous, as well as the need to get insight in these.
 This holds for professional applications, but also for private use at home.
 Many people have a need to get an overview of their email, financial transfers, media collections, and to search in external data bases, for instance to find a house, vacation destination, or another product that meets their needs.
 Methods and techniques from InfoVis, in the form of separate tools or integrated in custom applications, can be highly effective here to provide such overviews.
-Also, many of these activities will be repeated regularly, hence both n and m are high.
+Also, many of these activities will be repeated regularly, hence both and are high.
 The growing field of Casual InfoVis (Pous07) further illustrates how InfoVis techniques are becoming more common in people's everyday lives.

-The costs C_e that have to be made to understand visualizations depend on the prior experience of the users as well as the complexity of the imagery shown.
+The costs that have to be made to understand visualizations depend on the prior experience of the users as well as the complexity of the imagery shown.
 On the positive side, the use of graphics to show data is highly familiar, and bar-charts, pie-charts, and other forms of business graphics are ubiquitous.
 On the other hand, one should not overestimate familiarity.
 The scatterplot seems to be at the boundary: Considered as trivial in the InfoVis community, but too hard to understand (if the horizontal axis does not represent time) by a lay-audience, according to Matthew Ericson, deputy graphics director of the New York Times in his keynote presentation at IEEE InfoVis 2007.
 Visual literacy is an area where more work can be done, but on the other hand, InfoVis does have a strong edge compared to non-visual methods here.
 And, there are examples of areas where complex visual coding has been a great success, with the invention of the script as prime example.

-The costs C_s per session and C_u per user can be reduced by tight integration with applications.
+The costs per session and per user can be reduced by tight integration with applications.
 The average user will not be interested in producing visualizations, her focus will be on solving her own problem, where visualization is one of the means to this end.
 Separate InfoVis tools are useful for specialists, which use them on a day-to-day basis.
 For many other users, integration within their favourite tool is much more effective.
 An example of an environment that offers such a tight integration is the ubiquitous spreadsheet, where storage, manipulation, and presentation of data are offered; or the graphs and maps shown on many web sites (and newspapers!) to show data.
 From an InfoVis point of view, the presentations offered here can often be improved, and also, the interaction provided is often limited.
 Nevertheless, all these examples acknowledge the value of visualization for many applications.

-The initial costs C_i for new InfoVis methods and techniques roughly fall into two categories: Research and Development.
+The initial costs for new InfoVis methods and techniques roughly fall into two categories: Research and Development.
 Research costs can be high, because it is often hard to improve on the state of the art, and because many experiments (ranging from the development of prototypes to user experiments) are needed.
 On the other hand, when problems are addressed with many potential usages, these costs are still quite limited.
 Development costs can also be high.
 It takes time and effort to produce software that is stable and useful under all conditions, and that is tightly integrated with its context, but here also one has to take advantage of the large potential market.
 Development and availability of suitable middleware, for instance as libraries or plug-ins that can easily customized for the problem at hand is an obvious route here.

 One intriguing aspect here is how much customization is needed to solve the problem concerned.
 On one hand, in many applications one of the standard data types of InfoVis is central (table, tree, graph, text), and when the number of items is not too high, the problem is not too hard to solve.
 On the other hand, for large numbers of items one typically has to exploit all a priori knowledge of the data set and tune the visualization accordingly; also, for applications such as software visualizations all these data types pop up simultaneously, which also strongly increases the complexity of the problem.
 So, for the time being, research and innovation will be needed to come up with solutions for such problems as well.